UEFA European Under-21 Championship: Player of the Tournament

-The Golden Player award is awarded to the player who plays the most outstanding football during the tournament.
-Since 2013 an official Player of the Tournament has been selected by the UEFA Technical Team.
+The Player of the Tournament award, formerly known as the Golden Player, is awarded to the player who plays the most outstanding football during the tournament.
+Since 2013, an official Player of the Tournament has been selected by the UEFA Technical Team.

-Golden Boot
+Top Scorer

-The UEFA European Under-21 Championship adidas Golden Boot award will be handed to the player who scores the most goals during the tournament.
-Since the 2013 tournament, those who finish as runners-up in the vote receive the Silver Boot and Bronze Boot awards as the second and third top goalscorer players in the tournament respectively.
+The UEFA European Under-21 Championship Top Scorer award, formerly known as the Golden Boot, is handed to the player who scores the most goals during the tournament.
+Since the 2013 tournament, those who finish as runners-up in the vote receive the Silver Boot and Bronze Boot awards as the second and third top goalscorers in the tournament, respectively.

-EURO Under-21 dream team
+Euro Under-21 dream team

 On 17 June 2015, UEFA revealed an all-time best XI from the previous Under-21 final tournaments.